equinor/mad/.changeset/olive-lamps-unite.md

 "@equinor/mad-components": minor
 ---

-changed autocomplete to have sub component multiselect
+changed autocomplete to have sub component `multiselect`.
+Removed `Multiselect` prop in `autocomplete` component.
+Use `autocomplete.multiselect` instead.